1. These terms

 6.1.3 If the products are ongoing services or a subscription to receive services, digital products and/or content.
 We will supply the services or digital products and/or content to you as soon as reasonably possible after your order has been accepted and will continue to supply them until either the services are completed or the subscription ends (if applicable) or you end the contract as described in clause 7 or we end the contract by written notice to you as described in clause 9.
-Unless your paid subscription (or any product supplied as part of that) has been purchased for a fixed, pre-paid period, your payment to us will automatically renew at the end of the applicable subscription period, unless you cancel your subscription in accordance with these terms before the end of the then-current subscription period by notifying us by writing to us at email@example.com or cancelling on our website.
+Unless your paid subscription (or any product supplied as part of that) has been purchased for a fixed, pre-paid period, your payment to us will automatically renew at the end of the applicable subscription period, unless you cancel your subscription in accordance with these terms before the end of the then-current subscription period by cancelling on our website under ‘My Profile’, ‘Billing & Plan’.
 The cancellation will take effect the day after the last day of the then current subscription period.
 If you cancel your payment or paid subscription and/or terminate your contract with us (a) after the 14 day period for changing your mind (as referred to in clause 7.3) is over (where applicable), or (b) before the end of the then current subscription period, we will not refund any subscription fees already paid to us.
-If you wish to receive a refund of monies paid to us before the 14 day period for changing your mind is over, you must notify us by writing to us at firstname.lastname@example.org.
+If you wish to receive a refund of monies paid to us before the 14 day period for changing your mind is over, you must notify us by writing to us at email@example.com.
 When we process any refund, we will refund amounts due to you using the method you used for payment.

 6.2 We are not responsible for delays outside our control.
 If our supply of the products is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
 Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any products you have paid for but not received.